 You know that warm feeling you get when you help someone out, brighten someone’s day, or better another person’s life?
 There is something rewarding about offering your time and resources to someone beyond yourself.
 Often what begins as a way to “give back” becomes a gift itself.
 As volunteer digital coach Arianna Chen reflects, “When you teach someone something, you learn from that too.
 Being able to go through everything with them, helping them figure out what is best for them, makes me feel good in return.”
+It’s no surprise then, that research shows that volunteering makes us happier!

 One benefit to volunteering is the sense of social connection it provides.
 By helping even just one person, you play a role in bettering your whole community.
 Further, volunteering provides the opportunity to build relationships with people you might have otherwise never met.
 In the case of our Home Connect program, many of our young adult volunteers are enthusiastic about the intergenerational friendships it fosters.
 “I treat her like my grandmother, and she treats me like a granddaughter.
 That warms my heart,” says volunteer digital coach Joyce Banks.